up-n-atom/8311/docs/posts/swap-out-the-nokia-xs-010x-q-for-a-small-form-factor-pluggable-was-110.md

   - XS-010X-Q
   - WAS-110
   - NOKIA
-description: Swap out the Nokia XS-010X-Q for a Small Form-factor Pluggable WAS-110
+description: Swap out the Nokia XS-010X-Q for a Small Form-factor Pluggable WAS-110 or X-ONU-SFPP
+slug: swap-out-the-nokia-xs-010x-q-for-a-small-form-factor-pluggable-was-110
 ---

-# Swap out the Nokia XS-010X-Q for a Small Form-factor Pluggable WAS-110
+# Swap out the Nokia XS-010X-Q for a Small Form-factor Pluggable WAS-110 or X-ONU-SFPP

 !!! abstract "This is strictly for the form-factor as they're both SFU ONTs"